lewisFarley403/lewisFarley403/README.md

 ## 🧠 About Me

 I'm a passionate and curious developer studying Computer Science and Mathematics at the University of Exeter.
-With a strong academic foundation and hands-on experience in full-stack development, machine learning, and software engineering, I'm focused on building impactful, user-centric applications.
+With a strong academic foundation and hands-on experience in full-stack development, machine learning, and software engineering.
+I'm focused on building impactful, user-centric applications.

 I'm particularly excited about AI, data-driven solutions, and scalable web technologies.
 I enjoy collaborating on meaningful projects that blend technical rigor with creative problem-solving.